-Alameda County Fire Department: The Fire Department prepared a response dated May 12, 2017 that requested the applicant address various issues including fire access, placement of fire-suppression sprinklers in the structures, information regarding existing and new fire hydrants, and demonstration of accessibility to each unit.
-Resubmittal of information was requested; the new plans have not yet been reviewed by the Fire Department, and may or may not meet the requirements.
-The issues must be resolved in the final plans for review by the Council and the Planning Commission, and before their final recommendations.
+Alameda County Fire Department: The Fire Department initially prepared a response dated May 12, 2017 that requested the applicant address various issues including fire access, placement of fire-suppression sprinklers in the structures, information regarding existing and new fire hydrants, and demonstration of accessibility to each unit.
+After resubmittal of information and revised plans, the Fire Department provided a new response dated June 12, 2017 that identified two requirements that it indicated could be resolved at the time that the building permit application is submitted and reviewed, related to roof design due to the three-story Project design, and the proposal for emergency access with 200 feet of distance from the end of Fire apparatus (i.e., fire trucks) access.